Lack of guidance for schools on transgender pupils ‘frustrating’ – heads’ union

 In March, Prime Minister Rishi Sunak pledged that guidance for schools on transgender issues would be published “for the summer term”.

-But with the end of term approaching, reports suggest the long-awaited guidance could be delayed further.
+But, with the end of term approaching, reports have suggested the long-awaited guidance could be delayed further.

 On Monday, Education Secretary Gillian Keegan did not put a timeframe on when the guidance would be published.

-She told MPs in the Commons that she was working with the equalities minister to bring it forward “in the near term”.
+She told MPs in the Commons that she is working with the equalities minister to bring it forward “in the near term”.

 Reports in The Times have suggested the Attorney General and Government lawyers said plans to strengthen guidance would be unlawful, which could mean the publication of the guidance is delayed.